← Back to SnackScore

 Privacy Policy

 This policy covers the SnackScore iOS app and the snackscore.app website.
-SnackScore tells you how healthy a packaged food really is: you give it a photo, a barcode or a product name, and it returns a 1-100 health score built on real nutrition data.
+SnackScore tells you how healthy a packaged food really is: you give it a photo, a barcode or a product name, and it returns a 1-100 health score built on source-backed nutrition data when available, or a clearly labelled photo estimate when exact source data cannot be found.
 This page explains what data is used, why, and who processes it.

 The short version